Union County High School (Florida): Leadership Education

-For going on 10 years, Union County High School runs a leadership education program through its affiliated in the Army Junior Reserves Officer Training Corps ran by Senior Army Instructor, Lieutenant Colonel Kevin Steverson and Assistant Army Instructor, Command Sergeant Major, Kenneth North.
+For going on 10 years, Union County High School runs a leadership education program through its affiliated in the Army Junior Reserves Officer Training Corp.

 The program is designated by the 6th Brigade as an Honor Unit with Distinction and operates a special teams program made up of Color Guard, Male-Mix un-armed and armed, Female un-armed and armed, and Raiders.
 The program also consists of a leadership chain-of-command that imitates an actual battalion.
 The program consistently builds many leaders throughout the school.

 Vocation Technology

-While Union County High School does not itself provide a full program in vocational technology, it does provide wood-shop to be delineated as led by Mr. Hank Weaver.
+While Union County High School does not itself provide a full program in vocational technology, it does provide wood-shop to be delineated.
 Students take courses at the Bradford-Union Area Career Technical Center by commuting there every morning.

 Unified Arts Program

-The school offers a Unified Arts program where students may take classes in the Art department or in Music Theory and Band led by Ms. Kelly Dorsey.
+The school offers a Unified Arts program where students may take classes in the Art department or in Music Theory and Band.

 Athletics

 As well as being academically focused, the school has a full athletics program to provide students with physical activity and morale.
-Led by the athletic director, Mr. Andrew Thomas.
 These sports include, but are not limited to: